Ac6Embedded/apollo-docs/docs/security/cra/embedded-technical-controls.md

 - limit attack surface (I(2)(j))
 - protect confidentiality/integrity (I(2)(e)-(f)).[1]

-### 4.2 What “exploitation mitigation” means on embedded
+### 4.2 What "exploitation mitigation" means on embedded

 On MCUs you may not have a full MMU, but you still can (and should) use:
 - **MPU** regioning (privileged vs unprivileged, read-only code, no-execute data where available),